bchr02/CodeFlattener/README.md

 # CodeFlattener

-`CodeFlattener` is a Node.js tool designed to consolidate your codebase into a single JavaScript file.
+`CodeFlattener` is a Node.js tool designed to consolidate your codebase into a single JavaScript or TypeScript file.
 This single file can then be used to obtain advice from AI tools like ChatGPT.
 The generated file is not meant to be run as an application but rather to provide a comprehensive view of your codebase for analysis and guidance.

 ## Purpose

 The primary purpose of `CodeFlattener` is to facilitate obtaining advice from AI tools like ChatGPT.
-By consolidating your codebase into a single JavaScript file, you can more easily and quickly provide context to AI tools, allowing them to offer more accurate and comprehensive feedback.
+By consolidating your codebase into a single file, you can more easily and quickly provide context to AI tools, allowing them to offer more accurate and comprehensive feedback.
 This tool is especially useful for large projects where understanding the code requires looking at multiple interconnected files.

 ## Features